igor-petruk/robustrecipe/src/bread.md

 ## Day 1 – Reviving the Sourdough Starter

 ### 18:00
-Take the sourdough out of the fridge, feed it as usual, and leave it at room temperature.
+Take the sourdough starter out of the fridge, feed it as usual, and leave it at room temperature.

 ### 22:00
 Place the fed starter back in the fridge.